microsoft/pxt-adafruit/docs/device/usb/windows-firefox.md

-# Running programs on your micro:bit
+# Uploading from Firefox on Windows

 How to compile, transfer, and run a program on your micro:bit on **Firefox for Windows**.